marcdotson/data-5600/notes/notes.md

 ### Using Data

-- Explore: Summarize and visualize the data, data dictionary
+- Explore: Summarize and visualize the data, data dictionary; X as design matrix, N and P
 - Prepare: Preprocess the data (what transformations?), compare the data to what you’ve simulated to see if you’re missing something from your model